BIDS/repro-case-studies/case-studies/dushizima.md

 ##### Key tools
 *If applicable, provide a detailed description of a particular specialized tool that plays a key role in making your workflow reproducible, if you think that the tool might be of broader interest or relevance to a general audience.
 (200-400 words)*

 An important tool has been ImageJ, a Java-based image processing software program, which was originally developed by Wayne Rasband within NIH circa 1997.
-Although most of the enclosed plug-ins focus on medical imaging, this framework has been widely used in other applications, such as material sciences.
+Although most of the ImageJ plug-ins focus on medical imaging, this framework has been widely used in other applications, such as material sciences.

 ##### General questions about reproducibility